Grow Your Consultancy Using The Hub Firm Method

 An important one to get clear is to manage the expectations on both sides.
 Referrals are not always reciprocal or the main purpose of the relationship.
 Some specialists work purely as freelancers for other firms because they don't enjoy the marketing and sales part of running a business.

-What they offer is their speciality which, in turn, increases your ability to operate further up the food chain and creates competitive advantages that you couldn't on your own.
+What they offer is their speciality which, in turn, increases the main contractor's ability to take on work that they couldn’t otherwise service.

-However, they can also add value to your marketing through their other relationships, promoting and introducing you to others who need your expertise.
+Even if they are not marketing themselves to the end customer these freelancers can also add value to your marketing through their other relationships, promoting and introducing you to others who need your expertise.
 As they are operating within your client's organisation, they are well positioned to notice further opportunities for the Hub Firm and bring them to your attention.